Ben Oliver (athlete)

 Ben Oliver (born 17 October 1995) is the current Cornwall county record holder for the 100m and 400m Wheelchair racing.

-Oliver who lives in Bodmin Cornwall began racing in 2013 and is ranked best in the world at 800 metres, having set a new European record.
+Oliver who lives in Bodmin Cornwall started competing in the sport in 2013 and is ranked best in the world at 800 metres, having set a new European record.

 Oliver is classified as a T33 athlete for athletes who have Cerebral palsy and is studying Sports Coaching Science with Disability Sport at Worcester University.

 Oliver is a former pupil of St Mabyn Church of England Primary School and Truro and Penwith College.